opsb/active-collections/readme.markdown

     Set<Article> orderedSet = articles.frozenOrderedSet();

 ### Logging
 The logging framework is log4j.
-By setting the logger level for com.googlecode.activecollections.JpaActiveSet you can view the jpa queries as they're executed.
+By setting the logger level for opsb.activecollections.JpaActiveSet you can view the jpa queries as they're executed.

 Sometimes you only want logging from one of your JpaActiveSets.
 Taking Articles as an example